Create Excel Tables in C# and VB.NET

 End Module

-The following example shows how you can update an Excel Table by adding new or modifying existing rows in C# and VB.NET.
+This next example shows how you can update a Table by removing, modifying, and adding new rows.

 using GemBox.Spreadsheet;